SwapnilSMane/indicKARMA/README.md

 ## Publication Notes

-This implementation represents the production-ready version of the IndicKARMA framework submitted to AAAI.
-We will make publically avaliable upon acceptance.
+This implementation represents the production-ready version of the IndicKARMA framework.
+We will make it publicly available upon acceptance.
 The code has been optimized for:

 - Clean, maintainable architecture
 - Production deployment readiness
 - Comprehensive evaluation capabilities
 - Academic reproducibility

-The framework demonstrates state-of-the-art performance on multilingual multidimensional aggression detection in Indian conetxt with practical deployment considerations.
+The framework demonstrates state-of-the-art performance on multilingual multidimensional aggression detection in the Indian context with practical deployment considerations.